 For a good list of reading plans see these articles right here on the Faithlife blog:

-Make reading the Bible a habit today
+Make family Bible study a habit today

 Reading the Bible all the way through can sometimes be a daunting task.
 It only takes less than four chapters a day but with 1,189 chapters it’s easy to get overwhelmed.
 We have good intentions but without something to measure by it’s hard to know if you’re on track.
 Without a clear target it’s easy to get behind.
-Daily Bible reading is one of the most important habits we can develop.
+Daily family Bible study is one of the most important habits we can develop.
 It’s a rewarding experience on your own, and it’s even more rewarding as a family.
 You don’t have to wait until next year.
 You can start today.

 Does your family use a reading plan?
 Tell us about it in the comments.